Junior Stanislas: AFC Bournemouth

 On 26 June 2014, Stanislas joined AFC Bournemouth.
 He had been offered a new contract at Turf Moor, but this was turned down in favour of reuniting with former manager Eddie Howe.

 He made his debut for the Cherries on 9 August, coming on in added time for Marc Pugh as they began the season with a 4–0 win at Huddersfield Town.
 A week later, six minutes after coming off the bench, he finished Ryan Fraser's cross for the only goal at Dean Court against Brentford; this was his only goal in 13 appearances as Bournemouth won the title, earning their first promotion to the Premier League.
 On 3 January 2015, in the third round of the FA Cup, Stanislas put Bournemouth in the lead as they came from behind to win 5–1 at Rotherham United.

 On 25 August 2015, Stanislas scored in each half as Bournemouth defeated Hartlepool United 4–0 at the Victoria Ground in the second round of the League Cup.
 His first Premier League goals for the club came on 28 November, two late strikes to seal a 3–3 home draw against Everton.
 Two weeks later, Stanislas opened the scoring in the second minute of an eventual 2–1 win over Manchester United, scoring directly from a corner kick.

-On 2 June 2023 it was announced that Stanislas was to leave Bournemouth at the end of his contract, after nine years at the club.
+On 2 June 2023, it was announced that Stanislas was to leave Bournemouth at the end of his contract, after nine years at the club.

-On 12 October 2023 Stanislas confirmed his retirement from professional football at the age of 33, having been a free agent since the summer, citing injuries as a large factor for doing so.
+On 12 October 2023, Stanislas confirmed his retirement from professional football at the age of 33, having been a free agent since the summer, citing injuries as a large factor for doing so.
 He then stated that he aimed to start a career in coaching.
-From 2023 until July 2025 he was the club's assistant coach at their under 18s academy.

-Ipswich Town

-Stanislas was appointed first team coach at Ipswich Town F.C. in July 2025.